Incentivizing Forecasters to Learn: Summarized vs. Unrestricted Advice: Introduction

+In our model, an agent (forecaster) chooses privately---over time---whether to exert costly effort to learn about an uncertain future binary event.
+We refer to the outcome of this event as the \emph{state}, and assume the initial prior over it is commonly known.
+We assume that the private information of the agent, when exerting effort, arrives through a discretized Poisson bandit process.
+This Poisson learning technology allows us to tractably capture key qualitative features of dynamic information acquisition, enabling sharp comparisons across contract designs despite the complexities stemming from the combination of dynamic learning with a rich contracting space.\footnote{In particular, the agent's continuation problem typically fails to be stationary for general contracts.
+Much existing work on costly information acquisition relies on stationarity to obtain tractability, requiring us to develop new techniques to analyze contract design in our setting.}

 When exerting effort, the agent may (privately) observe two kinds of signals, each (in our main model) with fixed probability: (a) a ``null signal'' or (b) a ``Poisson signal.''
-We interpret a Poisson signal arrival as the event that the forecaster has observed some particular sought-after information.
-This would correspond to a red flag in the due diligence application described above.
-In a national security application, this would correspond to a determination of an adversary's capabilities.
-We emphasize that a Poisson signal need \emph{not} reveal the outcome or suggest only one outcome.
-For instance, a red flag might identify which outcomes might lead the investment to fail, but not definitively reveal if any of these outcomes will arise.
-In a national security context, a forecaster might determine whether an adversary has the capabilities to launch an attack on some specified date, but not definitively whether they intend to do so.
-Similar descriptions broadly characterize problems where experts seek some particular piece of information, aligning with our framework.
+We interpret a Poisson signal as some particular sought-after information---e.g., a red flag in the due diligence application or an indication of an adversary's capabilities in a national-security context.
+In contrast to some related work, a Poisson signal in our model need \emph{not} reveal the outcome or suggest only one outcome.
+A red flag might narrow the set of failure scenarios without confirming whether any will materialize; likewise, an intelligence analyst might learn that an adversary has the capability to act on a given date without learning their intentions.
+This structure is relevant to many expert-forecasting problems.